rubenwardy/mtmods4android/README.md

 ## Exceptions

-All resources which feature the Minetest logo, such as the notification icon and the launcher icon, are licensed under CC-BY-SA-NC.
+All resources which feature the Minetest logo, such as the notification icon and the launcher icon, are licensed under CC-BY-SA 3.0.
 The original author is erlehmann.

-The following are from the Android material design asset studio:
+The following are from the Android material design asset studio, and are CC-BY 4.0:

 * app/src/main/res/drawable/ic_public_24dp.xml
 * app/src/main/res/drawable/ic_report_problem_24dp.xml